 - In a Japanese edition of Sukeban Deka: Codename = Asamiya Saki (otherwise known in the West as Yo-Yo Girl Cop) the English subtitles seem to have been generated by attempting to translate the individual words directly into English, including the names.
 The seemingly meaningless phrase "of temple" keeps recurring in the dialogue — as a translation of Asamiya, the heroine's family name.

-- A simple search of dialog online turned up a copy of X-Men 2 made much more introspective by adding the subtitles to Amélie.
+- A simple search of dialog online turned up a copy of X2: X-Men United made much more introspective by adding the subtitles to Amélie.

 - Pedro Carolino's English As She Is Spoke.
 For those who have never heard of it, it's a Portuguese-to-English phrasebook that was written by someone who did not speak English, using a Portuguese-to-French phrasebook and a French-to-English dictionary.
+He apparently had an extremely limited knowledge of French as well.
+In other words, Carolino was using a language he barely understood as a middleman for translating into a language he didn't understand.
 The result, needless to say, is quite unintelligible, and hilarious to English speakers.